 IPA Session, the new face of hoppy beers

-IPA has redefined the taste of hops.
-Powerful, bitter, aromatic… a style that hits the mouth and has won over craft beer lovers.
-But sometimes, you want that intensity without going over the top on the alcohol.
-That’s where Session IPA comes in.
+The IPA has redefined the taste of hops.
+Powerful, bitter, aromatic… a mouth-popping style that has won over craft beer lovers.
+But sometimes, you want that intensity without the alcohol.
+That's where the Session IPA comes in.

-With its ultra-hoppy profile and low alcohol content, it has become a choice alternative for those who want to enjoy the flavors of hops without the heaviness of a classic IPA.
-More than just a fad, it is a technical balance that pushes brewers to surpass themselves: how to keep a maximum of aromas with a lighter malt base?
+With its ultra-hoppy profile and low alcohol content, it has become a popular alternative for those who want to enjoy the flavors of hops without the heaviness of a classic IPA.
+More than just a passing fad, it's a technical balancing act that pushes brewers to excel: how to retain maximum aromas with a lighter malt base?

 Far from being a cheap IPA, Session IPA stands out as a style in its own right.
-And if it has earned a place among the most popular beers, it's because it has more than one trick up its sleeve.
+And if it's earned a place among the most popular beers, it's because it has more than one trick up its sleeve.

 the IPA that plays the balance card